What is SEO?

 Wrong!
 SEO isn’t something to avoid.
 In fact, it’s something you should be embracing with wide open arms.
 It has the power to bring couples and wedding enquiries flying into your inbox.
 That's what makes it So Exciting Obviously!

 But it does even more than that.
-With careful keyword targeting (more on choosing your keywords here - here's how to rank for your keywords!), it can bring in enquiries for certain types of wedding, whether that’s defined by style or budget or both.
+With careful keyword targeting (more on choosing your keywords here!), it can bring in enquiries for certain types of wedding, whether that’s defined by style or budget or both.
 And what’s more exciting than getting paid to do what you love by clients you’d love to work with?
 If you want to learn how to do it yourself, then sign up to my waiting list to be in the first to know when my SEO course is open again for enrolment.

 SEO terms made simple